quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Giodorno Bruno's trial and execution

-After a number of failed teaching gigs in France and Germany, he returned to his native Italy where he continued his streak of pissing off the locals and losing bids for teaching positions to people like Galileo Galilei. deGrasse Tyson suggests he may have returned because he was homesick: I'd argue it's because he pissed off everyone elsewhere and had nowhere else to go.
+After a number of failed teaching gigs in France and Germany, he returned to his native Italy where he continued his streak of pissing off the locals and losing bids for teaching positions to people like Galileo Galilei.
+Tyson suggests he may have returned because he was homesick: I'd argue it's because he pissed off everyone elsewhere and had nowhere else to go.

-deGrasse Tyson refers to Bruno's imprisonment by the Inquisition as "falling into the clutches of the thought police."
+Tyson refers to Bruno's imprisonment by the Inquisition as "falling into the clutches of the thought police."
 This is a bit disingenuous.
 Bruno wasn't arrested and tried merely for having heretical ideas.
 He was arrested and tried because, as discussed above, he wouldn't stop talking about them.
 To be clear, this is no more defensible: we now have centuries of political philosophy that cogently argues for the freedom of expression.
 But this was yet another missed opportunity to give an accurate portrayal of history.

-deGrasse Tyson then asks, "*why* was the Church willing to go to *such* lengths to torment Bruno?
+Tyson then asks, "*why* was the Church willing to go to *such* lengths to torment Bruno?
 What were they afraid of?"
-The answer suggested by deGrasse Tyson is that "if Bruno was right, then the sacred books and the authority of the Church would be open to question."
+The answer suggested by Tyson is that "if Bruno was right, then the sacred books and the authority of the Church would be open to question."
 Again, this is disingenuous at best, and patently false at worst.
 Bruno was not the first, nor would he be the last, person to speak out against the Church.
 Heck, while Bruno was doing his thing, the Protestant Reformation—which really did cripple the notion of an omnipresent, omnipotent Church—was in full swing.

 Oddly, after glossing over the theological issues with Bruno's philosophy throughout the segment, there's a scene in which the supposed heresies of which Bruno was convicted are listed, three of which are theological in nature and never mentioned before this point: